 A prompt evaluation by our vascular surgery team can help remedy the situation and put you at ease.

 The team at Symmetry Vascular Center is proud to offer treatment for all forms of PAD.
 If surgery is required, many procedures are performed in our in-office angiography suite.
 This allows patients to avoid high the co-pays and inconveniences associated with surgery at a local medical center.
-If more complex surgery is required, Drs.
-Tapper and Diamond are credentialed at Cleveland Clinic Martin Health and St. Lucie Medical Center.
+If more complex surgery is required, Dr. Tapper and Dr. Diamond are credentialed at Cleveland Clinic Martin Health and St. Lucie Medical Center.

 Aortic aneurysms are amongst the leading causes of death in the United States, particularly for men over the age of 65.
 Drs.
 Tapper and Diamond can provide screening ultrasounds for this asymptomatic condition in our office.
 If an aneurysm is diagnosed, both physicians can prescribe the appropriate medications to reduce the risk of growth and/or rupture.
 In the event that surgery is required, Drs.
 Tapper and Diamond are both well-versed in the latest endovascular techniques for complex aneurysm repair.